skrattaren/apf.rst/apf.rst

 + [p.
 60] "The *tons* acted like society lords."

   The tons are troll heavies, the equivalent of Mafia capos or dons.
-But they are also trying to join "`The Ton`_", an eighteenth century term for leaders of fashion.
+But they are also trying to join **The Ton**, an eighteenth century term for leaders of fashion.

 + [p.
 61] "[...] the P'gi Su dynasty?"